IvorSpec/GelPropertiesProject/README.md

 Overview
 This project explores the relationship between nanoscale and mesoscale properties of gels and their rheological behavior using data science techniques.
 By applying multiple machine learning models, including multilinear regression, neural networks, and clustering, this analysis aims to uncover patterns and predictive relationships in simulated gel data.
+A brief background to the study is also presented in a separate file.

 Objectives
 - Analyze the impact of nanoscale and mesoscale structural features on gel rheology.